-Tuesday 10 September 2013
+Tuesday, September 10, 2013

 Pros and Cons for Online Banks

 These days there are more options to bank than there ever have been.
 There was once a time when there were only a handful of banks and banking was still a chore.
 Now, it doesn’t have to be like that.
-Stalwarts that have been at the top of the banking game are now offering more and more services than ever.
+Stalwarts which have been at the top of the banking game are now offering more and more services than ever.

-However, in the last few years we’ve seen “Internet Banks,” often known as direct banks, become very popular.
+However, in the last few years, we’ve seen “Internet Banks,” often known as direct banks, become very popular.
 They’ve become popular for good reason but, are they the best option out there?
 There are good and bad points when it comes to eyeing up an online bank to switch to.
 However, depending on what type of spender or saver you are, direct banks could be the best thing to ever happen to your wallet.

 Why Online Banks Are Good

 Logistically, direct banks can offer better interest rates and charge very few fees, if any.
 They can do this because they don’t have branches like Bank of America does.
-There’s no need to pay rent on brick and mortar bank branches because direct banks just don’t have any.
-This leads to a streamlining of online services, better offerings and less hassle when it comes to fees.
+There’s no need to pay rent on brick-and-mortar bank branches because direct banks just don’t have any.
+This leads to a streamlining of online services, better offerings, and less hassle when it comes to fees.

-Diversity.
-Online banks can offer a much wider range of services than brick and mortar stores.
-As you might expect from something born online, direct banks can target a niche without having to justify themselves.
 While most online banks function the way you’re used to - minus the branches, of course - some can be very different.
-Some online banks will over perks on everything you do, like PerkStreet and others.
+Some online banks will offer perks on everything you do, like PerkStreet and others.
 You can effectively choose a bank that fits with you, instead of having to adapt to your bank.

 Freedom is another big pro for online banks.
 You’re free to do what you want with your money and there are a great many ways you get a hold of your money.
 It’s nowhere near as complicated to withdraw your cash as you think.